Bellahuang3715/utkc-tournament-planner/.github/CONTRIBUTING.md

 ***NOTE***: Never work on or push code to `main`.
 Use your issue branches!!

+## Licensing and Usage
+By contributing to this project, you agree to abide by its license:
+- The code is licensed for educational and non-commercial use only.
+- Commercial use or unauthorized deployment of this project is prohibited.
+- Any modifications or contributions must retain the original licensing terms.

+For questions regarding contributions or licensing, feel free to reach out to me.

 ## Getting Started

 Please reach out me (Bella Huang, Lead Developer & Project Manager) to indicate your interest.